JuliaComputing/ModelingToolkitSampledData.jl/docs/src/examples/dc_motor_pi.md

 In the plot above, we compare the result of the discrete-time control system to the continuous-time result from before.
 We see that with the chosen sample-interval of `dt=0.005` (provided to the `Sampler` block), we have a slight degradation in the control performance as a consequence of the discretization.

 ### Adding a slower outer position loop
+Below, we add an outer control loop that controls the position of the motor by manipulating the reference to the inner speed controller.
+This is a common control strategy, often referred to as _cascade control_.

 ![block diagram of a cascade control loop](https://help.juliahub.com/juliasimcontrol/dev/figs/cascade_pid.png)